yasirbhutta/yasirbhutta.github.io/canva/index.md

 - How to edit templates and make them your own
 - Organizing pages

+In Canva, a template refers to a pre-designed layout or framework that serves as a starting point for creating various types of visual content, including presentations, posters, social media graphics, documents, and more.
+Templates are designed by professional graphic designers and cover a wide range of purposes and styles.

+Canva offers an extensive library of templates across different categories, such as business, education, marketing, events, social media, and personal projects.
+Each template comes with placeholder text, images, and graphic elements that users can easily customize to suit their specific needs.

+Key features of templates in Canva include:

+1. **Ease of Use**: Templates are designed to be user-friendly, allowing individuals with little to no design experience to create professional-looking graphics quickly and easily.

+2. **Customization Options**: Users can customize templates by replacing placeholder text, images, and other elements with their own content.
+Canva provides a wide range of customization options, including text styles, fonts, colors, and graphic effects.

+3. **Variety**: Canva offers a diverse selection of templates to cater to different purposes, industries, and design preferences.
+Users can find templates for everything from business presentations to wedding invitations.

+4. **Consistency**: Using templates helps maintain visual consistency across various projects and ensures that branding elements are applied consistently.

+5. **Time-Saving**: Templates save time by eliminating the need to start from scratch when creating visual content.
+Users can simply choose a template that fits their needs and customize it to create a unique design in minutes.

+Overall, templates in Canva are valuable tools for individuals, businesses, educators, and organizations looking to create professional-quality graphics efficiently and effectively.

 ## 03. Using search and personalizing the editor [[video]](https://www.canva.com/designschool/courses/canva-101/?lesson=using-search-and-personalizing-the-editor)

 **Key learnings:**